Two data center (2DC) deployments Beta

 NoteThere should be three table IDs in the command above — two of those are YSQL for base table and index, and one for CQL table.
 Also, make sure to specify all master addresses for both producer and consumer universes in the command.

-To set up 2-way replication, follow the steps above in Unidirectional (one-way) replication and then do the same steps for the the “yugabyte-producer” universe.
+To set up bidirectional replication, follow the steps above in the Unidirectional replication section above and then do the same steps for the the “yugabyte-consumer” universe.

 Note that this time, “yugabyte-producer” will be set up to consume data from “yugabyte-consumer”.